 Goodnight Scholars Program: Tell us a little bit about yourself.

 Luis Aguilar ‘T19: I was born in El Picacho, which is a small pueblo in the state of Guanajuato, Mexico.
-I am the youngest of seven siblings, and I am the first one in my family to graduate from high school and will be the first one to graduate from a university.
+I am the youngest of seven siblings, the first one in my family to graduate from high school and I will be the first one to graduate from a university.
 I didn’t know any English when I came to the United States at the age of 13 and entered 8th grade.
-I graduated from Middle College High School at Durham Tech Community College and obtained my Associate in Science there as well.
+I graduated from Middle College High School at Durham Tech Community College and obtained my Associate of Science there as well.
 My intention, since I arrived in the United States, always was to pursue higher education and my dream of being an engineer.
-My family has been a great support to me, and honestly speaking, I would not be where I am today if it was not for all the support my siblings have given me.
+My family has been a great support to me and, honestly speaking, I would not be where I am today if it was not for all the support my siblings have given me.
 My family has been my motivation to keep going forward.
 Whenever things do not go the way I want them to go, I remember that I am here because I want to be a role model for my nieces and nephews and to be able to support my family members.
-Besides being a student, I enjoy attending church, playing soccer and following my favorite soccer team, Barcelona, which in my opinion, is the best in Europe.
+Besides being a student, I enjoy attending church, playing soccer and following my favorite soccer team, Barcelona which, in my opinion, is the best in Europe.
 At night, I really enjoy watching the stars and hanging out with friends and family.

 If you had to summarize your personality in one sentence, what would it say?

 Mi cultura me ha enseñado a ser generoso, persistente y nunca olvidar de donde vengo.
-My culture has taught me to be generous and persistent, and to never forget where I come from.
+My culture has taught me to be generous and persistent and to never forget where I come from.

 How would you describe your life as an NC State student?

 My life as an NC State student is really focused and classes are pretty all-consuming.
-It is really intense and very busy, and it has been one of the best experiences that I have had in my life so far.
+It is really intense and very busy and it has been one of the best experiences that I have had in my life so far.
 I have met awesome, intelligent students and have made best, life-long friends.
-We motivate and push each other to achieve our academic goals, study long hours together, and have great discussions.
+We motivate and push each other to achieve our academic goals, study long hours together and have great discussions.
 We also have a lot of fun.
 Also, I have met great professors that truly care about my academic success.
 Life as an NC State student can be really challenging and really gratifying.
 I have been constantly learning about myself as a student and as a person throughout my time here.
-I would say that my life as an engineering student here at NC State has always been very busy and sometimes very stressful; however, the community here at NC State is very supportive and there are lots of resources.
+I would say that my life as an engineering student here at NC State has always been very busy and sometimes very stressful, however, the community here at NC State is very supportive and there are lots of resources.
 The rewards and feelings of satisfaction and achievement are worth every minute.

 Any personal accomplishments that you are proud of?

-One accomplishment that I am proud of pre-NC State is to have graduated from Middle College High School and also to have obtained my Associate in Science degree at Durham Technical Community College.
+One accomplishment that I am proud of pre-NC State is to have graduated from Middle College High School and also to have obtained my Associate of Science degree at Durham Technical Community College.
 Being the first in my family to have achieved an education beyond middle school is something that makes me proud.
 None of my siblings had the opportunity to attend high school since back in my town, the highest level of school is middle school.